 He also explains that the module is designed to help those with a variety of financial challenges: workers who are struggling to pay bills, a person with Bipolar disorder who impulse shops online, those struggling with debts that have built up during COVID-19, and more.

-“In all of these situations, there are certain common patterns: worry and stress about finances, feeling hopeless and ashamed, and feeling like you have no control over finances,” says Richardson.
+“In all of these situations, there are certain common patterns: worry and stress about finances, feeling hopeless and ashamed and like you have no control over finances,” says Richardson.
 “The Money Worries module confronts these issues and helps break the vicious cycle between money and mental health problems.”

-Interested in helping your employees better manage financial stress?
-Learn more about SilverCloud’s virtual care platform for mental health and behavioral health support.
+Are you interested in helping your employees better manage financial stress?
+Learn more about SilverCloud’s virtual care platform for employee mental health and behavioral health support.